imazen/slimresponse/readme.md

 <img src="image.jpg?width=150&slimmage=true" />
 ```

 **Slimmage requires "width=[number]" be present in the URL.
-This value specifies the image size when javascript is disabled, but is modified by slimmage.js under normal circumstances.**
+This value specifies the image size when javascript is disabled, but is modified by slimmage.js under normal circumstances.
+If you prefer to use ImageResizer presets, you can omit the width parameter if your specified preset provides a width.**

 It then adds the appropriate markup to allow [slimmage.js](https://github.com/imazen/slimmage) to turn them into responsive images.